eigerco/nebula/.github/ISSUE_TEMPLATE/security.md

 ⚠️ Disclaimer: The current contracts are POC and are still not reviewed by security teams.
 We do not encourage their use in production yet.

-Please for opening security issue, please contact hello@eiger.co .
+Please for opening security issue, contact hello@eiger.co .
 For security reasons, DO NOT PUBLISH HERE INFORMATION.